Are Video Games Good For Your Mental Health?

-But at the same time this mental health news update doesn’t give a green flag to the phrases “all video games are good for you” and “all players benefit from video games.”
-Rather, it is the first step towards looking at gaming in a new light.
+But at the same time, this mental health news update doesn’t give a green flag to the phrases “all video games are good for you” and “all players benefit from video games.”
+Rather, it is the first step toward looking at gaming in a new light.
 It is just the beginning for the new wave to swipe in.

-Another set of study conducted by researchers at University of Geneva identified healthy video gaming and mental health benefits (when used optimally).
+Another set of studies conducted by researchers at the University of Geneva identified healthy video gaming and mental health benefits (when used optimally).
 The time suggested by the study was 20 Min/Day for 2 months.
-The benefits of video games for brain included:
+The benefits of video games for the brain included: